Word (.docx) Compatibility

 Fully supported (round-trips both ways)

-- Text and formatting - paragraphs, headings, alignment, line spacing, indents, and page breaks; bold, italic, underline, strikethrough, highlights, text colors, font sizes and families, superscript/subscript, and links.
+- Text and formatting - paragraphs, headings, alignment, line spacing, indents, and page breaks; bold, italic, underline, strikethrough and double strikethrough, small caps, all caps, character spacing, highlights, text colors, font sizes and families, superscript/subscript, hidden text, and links.
+Documents that carry their fonts through Word's theme (most do) resolve to the right typefaces.

 - Tracked changes - insertions, deletions, formatting changes (with revert-to-prior on reject), paragraph split/merge revisions, moved text, and table-row revisions.
 Author names, dates, and Word revision identity are preserved in both directions, and Word redlines arrive in Revise as reviewable suggestions.